How to Complete an Accident Report Form

-In the event of an accident in the workplace that you or a colleague has been involved in you may need to record the incident.
+In the event of a workplace accident, you may need to record the incident.
 The accident report form covers the workers involved as well as the company should any repercussions occur.
-It also helps to track trends in occupational injury so they can then be rectified.
+It also helps to track trends in occupational injury so you can then rectify them.

-You will firstly need the injured party’s personal details; you need to collect as much as possible just in case it may be needed.
-Then you will need the casualties first and last name, telephone number, email address, home address, gender and their date of birth.
+You will first need the injured party’s details; you need to collect as much as possible just if you may need it.
+Then you will need the casualties first and last name, telephone number, email address, home address, gender and date of birth.
 Then you need some details on why they were at the location and if they were an employee or a member of the public.
-Once the injured party has filled in their details the person who is filling in the form will need to add their contact details to the form.
+Once the injured party has filled in their details, the person filling in the form will need to add their contact details to the record.

 Accident and Injury Details

-All the details of the injury will then need recording; this could help make sure the injured party is given the right treatment if you gather enough information:
+All the details of the injury will then need recording; this could help make sure that you give the injured party the proper treatment if you gather enough information:

 - Type of injury suffered – laceration, burn, bruising, fracture?

 - What part of the body was injured?

 - Did the casualty require resuscitation or hospitalisation?

 - How many days of work did the employee lose due to the injury?

 - Did an ambulance have to take the casualty from the scene?